sonnienguyen/sonnie-nguyen-portfolio/README.md

-## Sonnie Nguyen's Portfolio Website
+## Sonnie Nguyen's  Website

+This repository contains the source code for my Jekyll site.

-This is the source code for my website [sonnienguyen.com]
+Previously, this repository was used for the source code of my website [sonnienguyen.com]

 ## Code Overview